 with their album Frankenchrist

-.
-They got in a little trouble for that.
-Danzig
+— for which they got in a little trouble — and Danzig

 used his art for the cover of Danzig III: How the Gods Kill